 Don’t lump it in with the other responsibilities of someone in the finance or admin team.
 They more than likely won’t have the appropriate skills for both roles, meaning they will be reluctant to do it, and it will cease to be a priority.

 Likewise, don’t make it the job of the salesperson or account manager with the best relationship with that customer.
 This leaves them in a compromised position as they will always have the carrot dangled of a new contract or more business if they allow extensions to the payment terms.

-Depending on the size of your business, the best options are either to have a dedicated Credit Controller, or if this isn’t financially viable consider using an automated collections process like itsettled.
+Depending on the size of your business, the best options are either to have a dedicated Credit Controller, or if this isn’t financially viable consider using an automated credit management software like itsettled.

 There are many reasons why this is a good idea and can help to anticipate any potential issues: